ninjudd/jiraph/README.md

-Jiraph is an embedded graph database for clojure.
+Jiraph is an embedded graph database for Clojure.
 It is extremely fast and can walk 100,000 edges in about 3 seconds on my laptop.
 It uses Tokyo Cabinet for backend storage.

 ## Multi-layer Graph